Wilhelm Batz: Early life and career

-Batz was born on 21 May 1916 in Bamberg, at the time in the Kingdom of Bavaria.
+Batz was born on 21 May 1916 in Bamberg, in the Kingdom of Bavaria.
 He was the son of a Beamter, a civil servant.
-After Batz graduated with his Abitur (university-preparatory high school diploma), for four years, he volunteered military service in the Luftwaffe on 1 November 1935.
-Batz grew up between the World Wars, with the Red Baron as his ideal of a fighter pilot.
+Batz grew up between the world wars, with the Red Baron as his ideal of a fighter pilot.
+After Batz graduated with his Abitur (university-preparatory high school diploma), he volunteered for four years military service in the Luftwaffe on 1 November 1935.
+After he completed his basic training at Neubiberg, he was posted to the flight school at Kaufbeuren Airfield on 1 February 1936.
+Following flight training, he became a flight instructor with Fliegerausbildungs-Regiment 23 (23rd Aviators Training Regiment).
+In November 1939, Batz was posted to at Jüterbog-Damm and later to Reinsdorf Airfield.